Reader, writer, movie enthusiast, cat lover, and oldies music fan.

-When Harry, Ron, and Hermione stop by the trophy cabinet after Harry is appointed seeker, you can see the name "McGonagall" on one of the trophies.
+When Harry, Ron, and Hermione stop by the trophy cabinet after Harry is appointed Seeker, you can see the name "McGonagall" on one of the trophies.
 In all the times I've seen this film, that's a detail I never noticed before, not until my most recent rewatch for this review.
-I can't remember if it was further elaborated on in the books, but regardless, it does explain McGonagall's unexpected enthusiasm for Quidditch.
+It's not a detail that's brought up in the book at all, but regardless, it does explain McGonagall's unexpected enthusiasm for Quidditch.

 While it goes without saying that I recommend the film, I also recommend the extended version, if you can find a copy of it.
 It wasn't available on a lot of earlier releases, although the Blu-ray I purchased in 2017 features it.

 Unlike the extended versions of Lord of the Rings, which added a LOT of content, the new scenes in Philosopher's Stone don't really add anything substantial.
 For a two-and-a-half-hour film, there's only an extra 6 ½ minutes total.
 But the new scenes are nice touches regardless.
 Especially if you're familiar with the theatrical cut and you're watching the extended version for the first time ever.
 It’s fun to try and notice all the little added things that weren't there before.

 You can check out this page on Movie-Censorship.com to see a detailed list of all the extra scenes.

 Harry Potter and the Philosopher's Stone has aged well.
 I really can't think of anything to dislike.
 It's charming, funny, scary, exciting, and a great introduction to the series.